shinminje20/IMLE-Unconditional-Implicit-Maximum-Likelihood-Estimation/README.md

 # IMLE

-* Refactoring CAM-NET
+* Conditional IMLE refactoring CAM-NET

-* Gaussian Mixture noise application
+* Unconditional IMLE with Gaussian Mixture noise

-# Refactoring CAM-NET
+# Conditional IMLE refactoring CAM-NET

 Current CAM-NET has complexity in triple loops usage when training model.
 The goal here is to improve usability and complexity of CAM-NET model training procedure by reducing triple loops to double loops while keeping the performance of CAM-NET.